RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: Experiments

 \textbf{\textit{General-purpose models}} such as GPT-5.1-mini and DeepSeek-V3 often respond with high confidence even when key information is missing.
 When models are asked not only to choose an answer but to identify what information is absent, general models often fail to give a concrete explanation.
 Instead, they fall back on vague assumptions or restate parts of the question.
 This behavior indicates that the error is not simply a wrong final choice, but defaults to guessing based on learned patterns.

+This behavior is confirmed quantitatively by the substantial accuracy drop from the Revised to the None of the Above (NOTA) setting shown in Table~\ref{tab:combined_nota_comparison}.
+If models were reasoning strictly from the given information, performance should remain stable when the correct option is replaced by \textit{None of the Above}.
+However, drops occur across general models, indicating that their correct answers in the Revised setting often come from guessing by filling in missing information, rather than reasoning from what is actually given.

-To elaborate, guessing happens because the model prioritizes producing a plausible completion over checking whether the question actually contains enough information to justify any option.
-When the question leaves out a key condition, the model still tries to finish the task because it has been trained to treat prompts as solvable requests.
-It then replaces the missing condition with a common scenario that often occurs with similar wording in its training data.
-This makes the answer sound coherent even though it is no longer supported by the problem statement.
+In other words, models prioritize producing a plausible completion over verifying whether the question contains sufficient information.
+When a key condition is missing, they substitute it with a common scenario learned from training data.
+This makes the answer appear coherent, even though it is no longer supported by the problem statement.

 \textbf{\textit{Financial models}} such as DISC-FinLLM-13B and FinGPT-7B perform extremely poorly, with accuracy below 20.00\%.
 This outcome is counter-intuitive, as these models are explicitly fine-tuned for financial tasks and possess substantial domain knowledge.
 A closer inspection suggests that this poor performance is not due to a lack of financial knowledge.
 Instead, domain-specific terminology in the questions, such as "Processing Agreement" or "Consumption Tax," appears to trigger aggressive knowledge retrieval.
 Once this retrieval process is activated, the models tend to commit to forced calculations or rule-based procedures, even when the information provided is insufficient to support any option.
 As a result, these models are more likely to select an answer rather than recognize that no option can be justified, which leads to particularly low accuracy in all settings.